RyanDam/Fast-6DoF-Face-Alignment-and-Tracking/README.md

 # Fast 6DoF Face Alignment and Tracking

 This project purpose is to implement Ultra lightweight 6 DoF Face Alignment and Tracking.
-This project is capable of realtime tracking face for mobile device.
+This project is capable of realtime face tracking for edge device.

 ## Installation